2i2c-org/2i2c-org.github.io/content/blog/2024/veda-devseed-collab/index.md

 ## Better image management and testing

-[repo2docker-action](https://github.com/jupyterhub/repo2docker-action) is a GitHub action simplifying image building and testing for use with JupyterHub, using either a `Dockerfile` or just the various [configuration files](https://repo2docker.readthedocs.io/en/latest/config_files.html) (like `requirements.txt`, `environment.yml`, etc) supported by [repo2docker](https://github.com/jupyterhub/repo2docker).
+The [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) is a GitHub action simplifying image building and testing for use with JupyterHub, using either a `Dockerfile` or various [configuration files](https://repo2docker.readthedocs.io/en/latest/config_files.html) (like `requirements.txt`, `environment.yml`, etc) supported by [repo2docker](https://github.com/jupyterhub/repo2docker).
 We migrated our image building pipeline from a somewhat homegrown solution to this upstream action, making image updates and testing *much* easier.
-In particular, it has allowed us to [automatically run test notebooks](https://github.com/NASA-IMPACT/pangeo-notebook-veda-image/pull/4) on every change we make to the image!
-This way, we can easily catch any breaking changes in library versions or other image changes without impact to our users.
+In particular, we can [automatically run test notebooks](https://github.com/NASA-IMPACT/pangeo-notebook-veda-image/pull/4) on every change we make to the image!
+This way, we can easily catch any breaking changes in library versions or other package installs without disrupting users.
 We also debugged and [contributed upstream](https://github.com/jupyterhub/repo2docker-action/pull/124) fixes to the testing infrastructure so everyone could benefit from this, rather than just us.

 ## Automatically pulling example notebooks on startup

 When a user logs into a JupyterHub, it is very helpful if we could have a bunch of example notebooks and other content pre-populated for them so they can get started right away. [nbgitpuller](https://nbgitpuller.readthedocs.io/) is heavily used for this particular use case.
 However, it requires that nbgitpuller is installed inside the image the user is using - and not all images have it installed.
-In particular, we wanted to continue using the (wonderful) [rocker images](https://rocker-project.org/) for R users, and they do not have nbgitpuller installed.
-So we ended up building [jupyterhub-gitpuller-init](https://github.com/NASA-IMPACT/jupyterhub-gitpuller-init), which can be used as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to pre-populate user content on persistent home directories regardless of the image used.
+In particular, we wanted to continue using the (wonderful) [Rocker images](https://rocker-project.org/) maintained upstream for R users, however they do not have nbgitpuller installed.
+To solve this problem we built [jupyterhub-gitpuller-init](https://github.com/NASA-IMPACT/jupyterhub-gitpuller-init), which can be used as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to pre-populate user content on persistent home directories regardless of the image used.
 We also made sure to build this in a way that *anyone* can use it, and it is not tied into either 2i2c or VEDA infrastructure!

 ## Opening specific visualizations in QGIS via URL

 [QGIS](https://www.qgis.org/) is the world's most used open source GIS software, and previously 2i2c had [worked with Openscapes and QGreenland](https://blog.jupyter.org/desktop-gis-software-in-the-cloud-with-jupyterhub-ddced297019a) to bring this *desktop* software to JupyterHub.
-We had previously worked on a [docker image](https://github.com/2i2c-org/nasa-qgis-image) that allows users to directy access large scale data in S3 in QGIS on the JupyterHub, allowing users to work with much larger datasets than they could on their desktops by bringing their compute very close to the data.
-As continuation of this work, we developed [jupyter-rmeote-qgis-proxy](https://github.com/sunu/jupyter-remote-qgis-proxy), which builds QGIS specific features on top of [jupyter-remote-desktop-proxy](https://github.com/jupyterhub/jupyter-remote-desktop-proxy).
-In particular, it allows creation of sharable links that when clicked, open specific datasets and layers in QGIS in a JupyterHub!
+We had previously worked on a [container image](https://github.com/2i2c-org/nasa-qgis-image) that allows users to access large datasets stored in the cloud directly through QGIS on the JupyterHub, allowing users to work with much larger datasets than they could on their desktops by bringing cloud compute adjacent to the data.
+As a continuation of this work, we developed [jupyter-remote-qgis-proxy](https://github.com/sunu/jupyter-remote-qgis-proxy), which builds QGIS specific features on top of [jupyter-remote-desktop-proxy](https://github.com/jupyterhub/jupyter-remote-desktop-proxy).
+In particular, it allows creation of shareable links that when clicked, opens specific datasets and layers in QGIS in a JupyterHub!
 You can see this in action:

 <figure>
   {{< video autoplay="true" loop="true" src="qgis.mp4" >}}
   <figcaption>Launching QGIS on a Linux desktop served by the VEDA JupyterHub</figcaption>
 </figure>

 This opens up exciting future possibilities.
 Imagine this [exploration of the Camp Fire](https://www.earthdata.nasa.gov/dashboard/data-catalog/campfire_ndvi_difference_2015_2022) having an 'Open in QGIS' button that enables further exploration of the data without the user needing to download or install anything!
-Work will continue in the coming quarter towards that.
+Work will continue in the coming quarter towards achieving this vision.

 We are also excited to see recent work in this space [from QuantStack and Simula Labs](https://blog.jupyter.org/jupytergis-d63b7adf9d0c), and will follow up to ensure an orderly transition to more web native workflows for existing users of QGIS in due time.

 ## Better Profile Selection

 This is a continuation of our [GESIS collaboration](blog/2024/jupyterhub-binderhub-gesis/index).
-In the path to deploying dynamic image building to end users, we wanted to stabilize [jupyterhub-fancy-profiles](https://github.com/yuvipanda/jupyterhub-fancy-profiles) enough to be able to deploy to users of VEDA (and eventually everyone else).
+In the path to deploying dynamic image building to end users, we wanted to stabilize [jupyterhub-fancy-profiles](https://github.com/yuvipanda/jupyterhub-fancy-profiles) enough to deploy to users of VEDA (and eventually everyone else).
 This is the primary interface users see *after* they log in to JupyterHub, and was ripe for UX improvements.
 The default interface looks like this:

 ![Default profile list page](old-profile.png)

-The revamped one looks like this:
+The revamped one is much more streamlined and looks like this:

 <figure>
   {{< video autoplay="true" loop="true" src="new-profile.mp4" >}}
   <figcaption>Revamped Profile Screen</figcaption>
 </figure>

-This is currently deployed to staging, and has helped us shake out a lot of bugs!
-We expect this to be rolled out to all users shortly.
-We are also planning on building on this to make the experience even better and smoother for everyone.
+This is currently deployed to a staging hub and has helped us shake out a lot of bugs!
+We expect the improved interface will be rolled out to all users in the near future.
+We are also planning further development to make the user experience even better and smoother for everyone.

 ## Supporting workshops

 End users benefiting from our work is what ultimately gives meaning to our work.
-To that end, we were very happy to support running workshops -
-- see our related blog post [US Greenhouse Gas Center supports summer school at CIRA](blog/2024/ghg-summer-school/index))
+To that end, we were very happy to support running workshops during this collaboration – see our related blog post [US Greenhouse Gas Center supports summer school at CIRA](blog/2024/ghg-summer-school/index) for more information.

 ## Ongoing Collaboration